irenegcantera/dwe-servidor/CRUD-agenda/README.md

 ### Commits

-- AT -> commits related to agenda's files
+- AT -> commits related to CRUD's files
-- CSS -> commits related to agenda's style
+- CSS -> commits related to CRUD's style
-- FUNC -> commits related to agenda's functions
+- FUNC -> commits related to CRUD's functions